atc-project/atomic-threat-coverage/CONTRIBUTING.md

    - Motivation: why did you create this PR?
 What functionality did you set out to improve?
 What was the problem + an overview of how you fixed it?
 Whom does it affect and how should people use it?
    - Any other useful information: links to other related Github or mailing list issues and discussions, benchmark graphs, academic papers…

-P.S. for developers: see our [Developer Page](https://gitlab.com/krakow2600/atomic-threat-coverage/wikis/Developer-guide) for details on the Gensim code style, CI, testing and similar.
+P.S. for developers: see our [Developer Page](https://gitlab.com/krakow2600/atomic-threat-coverage/wikis/Developer-guide) for details on the code style, CI, testing and similar.

 **Thanks and let's improve the open source world together!**